Phil Garner: Managerial record

-College and Canadian career
+Later career

 In 2008, Phil Garner served as interim head coach for the UHV Jaguars baseball team of the University of Houston–Victoria.
-Garner temporarily replaced former Astros teammate Terry Puhl while he fulfilled his obligation as manager of the Canada National baseball team.
+Garner temporarily replaced former Astros teammate Terry Puhl while he fulfilled his obligation as manager of the Canadian national baseball team.

-Involvement in controversies

 In 2010, Garner admitted to using a corked bat against pitcher Gaylord Perry and that he hit a home run with it.
 Perry himself was notorious for throwing the illegal spitball.

+On August 11, 2011, Garner agreed to rejoin the Athletics as a special adviser.
+He returned for the 2012 season in the same position.

-In 2012, Garner was asked to testify as a witness at the perjury trial of Roger Clemens, which involved him detailing the intense work ethic of Clemens as an athlete (such as working out in a flak jacket with 60 pound weights) that were done without performance-enhancing drugs.
+In 2012, Garner was asked to testify as a witness at the perjury trial of Roger Clemens, which involved his detailing the intense work ethic of Clemens as an athlete (such as working out in a flak jacket with 60 lb weights) that were done without performance-enhancing drugs.

+Personal life and death

+Garner was married to Carol and had three children.
+He died in The Woodlands, Texas, from pancreatic cancer on April 11, 2026, at the age of 76.